 The global pandemic has caused the Church to enter unchartered territory.
-It is important that people understand that the Church is still working for them and supporting them.

 Although we may be physically separated from people, there are countless ways we can continue to engage with them.